Privacy-Preserving Community Detection for Locally Distributed Multiple Networks: Real data analysis

-\paragraph{Evidence of communities and heterogeneity.} The topology of networks with respect to different relationships is shown in Figure \ref{localnetwork} with colors indicating the research groups.
+\paragraph{Data description.} There are 61 employees (out of the total number of 142) who decided to join the survey, consisting of professors, postdoctoral researchers, Ph.D. students, and administration staff.
+Five types of relationships among the employees are measured.
+Namely, current working relationships, repeated leisure activities, regularly eating lunch together, co-authorship of a publication, and friendship on Facebook.
+The first three relationships were collected via a questionnaire.
+All the respondents answered all questions, indicating that the data was complete.
+And the last two relationships were acquired online via the DBLP database and Facebook.
+As a result, the original dataset consists of 5 undirected networks with 61 common nodes.
+Besides the relationships, the research group labels that 55 out of 61 employees are available.
+There are eight research groups ($K=8$) in total.
+Our analysis uses the subnetworks of 55 employees with known labels. \paragraph{Evidence of communities and heterogeneity.} The topology of networks with respect to different relationships is shown in Figure \ref{localnetwork} in the Supplementary Materials with colors indicating the research groups.
 It is clear to see that the network structures are quite different.
 To take a closer look at the community structures, we reorder the nodes according to their underlying research groups (i.e., nodes corresponding to the same research group are aligned next to each other).
-We further plot the corresponding network adjacency matrices in Figure \ref{localmatrix}, where the whole network (Figure \ref{localmatrix}(a)) corresponds to the network that contains the edges of all five relationships.
+We further plot the corresponding network adjacency matrices (see Figure \ref{localmatrix} in the Supplementary Materials), where the whole network (Figure \ref{localmatrix}(a)) corresponds to the network that contains the edges of all five relationships.
 The whole network shows conspicuous block structures in that nodes in the same research group have more links than those across different research groups.
 Hence, it is reliable to use the research group labels as the underlying community memberships.
 Distinct from the whole network, we see that the community structures of each network layer are heterogeneous in that some communities are not evident or even missing to different extents.